Welcome to the KIT-Faculty of Mechanical Engineering!

 Please keep in mind that these courses are also in great demand and you must therefore register early.
 Here you will find more detailed information about the registration process.

 Experience has shown that most Learning Agreements have to be changed again once you are on site.
 Please decide within the first 4 - 6 weeks after the start of the lecture period which courses you want to cancel from your original Learning Agreement and which courses you want to replace them with.
-The KIT Faculty of Mechanical Engineering does not oblige its incoming students to take a certain number of ECTS, but as a non-binding guideline we recommend to take between 20 - 30 ECTS, including language courses and key qualifications.
+The KIT-Faculty of Mechanical Engineering does not oblige its incoming students to take a certain number of ECTS, but as a non-binding guideline we recommend to take between 20 - 30 ECTS, including language courses and key qualifications.

 At the end of the stay

-Basically, you can extend your study stay at KIT by one semester if you intend to study here for a longer period of time or to write your final thesis.
+You may extend your study stay at KIT by one semester if you intend to study here for a longer period of time or to write your final thesis.
 However, you have to prove that your home university agrees to this extension.
 Furthermore, you have to create a new Learning Agreement for the additional period.
 If you intend to write a final thesis, you will also need a confirmation from your supervisor for the extension.

 Please note that since winter semester 2017/18, exchange students from third countries outside the EU/EEA have to pay tuition fees at KIT from the third semester on.